Common Questions about Labiaplasty and Vaginal Rejuvenation – Dr Turner’s Answers

 In terms of what is normal, it is estimated that around one in three women have labia that are considered to be oversized.
 The vast majority of the time, it’s all about aesthetics and personal preferences.
 There isn’t one standard appearance when it comes to the vagina or labia.
 There are situations, however, where large labia can become a medical concern.
 Since your labia is very delicate, it can be easily irritated.
 Women with large labia may find that they can’t wear fitted clothes or do intense exercise without discomfort.
 In fact, many women may find that they are actually covered for a labiaplasty by their health insurance provider in such cases.

 A Large Labia or Saggy Labia is totally normal

-Some women find that their labia change after childbirth or a major weight loss while other ladies notice a large or saggy labia very early in life.
+Some women find that their labia change after childbirth or a major weight loss while other ladies notice large labia very early in life.
 Regardless of the cause of your labia sagging or enlargement, don’t worry!
 It is completely normal but it’s not something that you have to live with.
-If your labia are making you uncomfortable or you just don’t like the look, a labiaplasty can transform your body.
+If your labia are making you uncomfortable or you just don’t like the look, a labiaplasty can help you.

 You can have Labiaplasty Surgery even if you’ve never had Kids

 You don’t need to be a mum to have a labiaplasty.
 This procedure can be a good option for any woman who is in good health and over the age of 18 years.
 While you don’t need to have kids to see great results, it is recommended that you don’t give birth after a labiaplasty.
 When you have a child, your labia can be completely changed.
 This means that the results of your labiaplasty will be unpredictable if you have to have kids after your procedure.